Welcome to today's edition of the Rush 24-7 podcast.

 They would rather live in stench.

-These people would rather live in squalor like pigs in a style than have somebody, the adults come in and clean the place up of fear they're gonna be moved out.
+These people would rather live in squalor like pigs in a sty than have somebody, the adults, come in and clean the place up out of fear they're going to be moved out.

-The New York City Deputy Mary uh Mayor Cass Holloway said the owners of the private park, Brookfield office properties, and by the way, the owners of this office park are Dyed in the wool Democrats.
+The New York City Deputy Mayor Cass Holloway said the owners of the private park, Brookfield office properties, and by the way, the owners of this office park are dyed in the wool Democrats.

 This is private property these people are on.

-And these are, I'm pretty sure these are Dyed in the Wool Democrats that own this place.
+And these are, I'm pretty sure these are died-in-the-wool Democrats that own this place.

-And the uh Brookfield office properties had put off the cleaning.
+And the Brookfield office properties had put off the cleaning.

-Supporters of the protesters have started streaming into the park in the morning darkness before the planned cleaning, uh, forming a crowd of several hundred chanting people.
+Supporters of the protesters had started streaming into the park in the morning darkness before the planned cleaning, forming a crowd of several hundred chanting people.

-I'll believe it when we're able to stay here, said protester Peter Hogness.
+I'll believe it when we were able to stay here, said protester Peter Hogness.

-He's 56, he's a union employee from Brooklyn, of course.
+He's 56, he's a union employee from Brooklyn.

 He did say it.

-He did these people clamoring for everybody to pay everything for them to take care of them are now saying only rugged individualism is going to protect us from elected officials.
+He did see his people clamoring for everybody to pay everything for them, to take care of them, are now saying only rugged individualism is going to protect us from elected officials.

-I'm telling you, you listen to a lot of what these people saying, they have they're clueless.
+I'm telling you, you listen to a lot of what these people are saying.

-They actually ought to be on our side, not that we'd want them.
+They actually ought to be on our side.

 He originally held a sign referring to Mayor Boomberg that said Boomberg didn't, or Boomberg, don't evict Occupy Wall Street.